 Interviews can be intimidating, so much pressure to make a perfect first impression and sell yourself as an asset to the company.
-It’s natural to be nervous about a life changing moment, after all, this could be a new job and a bigger paycheck!
+It’s natural to be nervous about a life-changing moment, after all, this could be a new job and a bigger paycheck!

 Before the Interview

 Although everything today is digital and the people interviewing you will likely have a copy of your resume on their computer, bring hard copies!
-While you’re printing out those resumes, contact your references and let them know you’re actively interviewing, so they can expect a call and be prepared to tell whomever reaches out to them how great you are.
+While you’re printing out those resumes, contact your references and let them know you’re actively interviewing, so they can expect a call and be prepared to tell whoever reaches out to them how great you are.
 Put your resumes in a folder or portfolio along with a pen and paper.

 Now that you’re seated and ready take out that pen and paper, take notes- you’ll be glad you did later.
 During your interview ask intelligent questions like- What are the biggest challenges of the role?
 Don’t be afraid to turn the tables a little bit.
 Ask what they like most about working for the company, or what they would change if they could.

 After the Interview

-Congratulations, you did it.
+Congratulations, you did it!
 When you get home from your interview, send an email thanking them for their time and consideration, make sure you do this the day of the interview.

-Now…you wait for the call that will hopefully change your life for the better.
+Now, you wait for the call that will hopefully change your life for the better.